 On the tenth day of Vijayadashami, a special puja is done after which only the books are taken back.
 Vehicles, domestic animals, and instruments are among the other things that are also worshipped during the Dussehra celebration by the people of Kerala.

 - Things to do: Celebrate the victory of good over evil on the tenth day of Navratri, watching the burning of effigies of Ravana and the bursting of crackers.
-Feast on mouthwatering sweets and gobble up some crunchy savory snacks.
+Feast on mouthwatering sweets and gobble up some crunchy savoury snacks.

 - Places to eat: Enjoy seafood at North Cliff in Varkala, South Indian food at Pai Brothers in Kochi, and the famous Dutch Bruder bread at Quality Bakery in Kochi.
 You may also gorge on some mouth-watering street food in Thiruvananthapuram.

 14. Kota Dussehra